-Your doctor will explain how you should take Humalog.
-They’ll also explain how much to take and how often.
-Be sure to follow your doctor’s instructions.
+Your doctor will recommend the dosage of Humalog that’s right for you.
 Below are commonly used dosages, but always take the dosage your doctor prescribes.

 Humalog comes as a solution.
 Your doctor may prescribe Humalog as: